 Unfortunately, the art of training neural networks is not easy to master.
 As with previous machine learning methods, the devil is in the details, but there are so many more details to manage.
 What are the limitations of your data and your hardware?
 Should you start with AlexNet, VGG, GoogLeNet (Inception), or ResNet?
 There’s even a ResNet in ResNet option.
 How many dense layers versus convolutional layers should you build?
 What about your activation function?
 Even if you decided on the popular ReLU, you then have to decide on regular ReLU, Leaky ReLU, Very Leaky ReLU, RReLU, PReLU, or the generalized version ELU.

-One of the hardest parameters to optimize is the learning rate, the most important hyperparameter to tune for neural network training.
+With simple models, you might get away with leaving your learning rates at 0.001, but more complex solutions typically require more careful hyperparameter tuning.
 Go too small and you’ll never converge on a solution.
 Go too big and you might blast right past it.
 Even adaptive learning rate approaches might be too computationally expensive depending on your hardware.

 Design choices and hyperparameter settings heavily impact the training and performance of a CNN, but resources are scarce and scattered for new entrants to the field of deep learning to build an intuition for designing architectures.